oliverjam/oliverjames-v3/src/blog/complete-guide-to-making-web-pages/index.md

 HTML, or _HyperText Markup Language_, is the language of the web.
 An HTML file is the entrypoint for all web pages—no other type of file will work.
 For example if you click a link to a `.js` file the browser will just display the raw text content rather than actually running any code.

 So we need to create an HTML file that our browser understands.
 If you want to follow along create a folder called `my-webpage` anywhere on your computer (the Desktop is fine).
 Then create a file called `index.html` inside the folder and open it in your text editor.
-This file can be called whatever you like, but `index` is the convention for the hompage of a website.
+This file can be called whatever you like, but `index` is the convention for the homepage of a website.

 ## A minimal HTML page